mafflerbach/logseq-telegram-plugin/README.md

 ## Inbox Telegram Plugin
 This is simple plugin that get new messages from Telegram bot and paste its to daily journal.
+It is basically a Fork from https://github.com/shady2k/logseq-inbox-telegram-plugin but i am supporting Images and a bugfix.

 ## Configuration
 - In order to start you need to create Telegram bot: https://core.telegram.org/bots#3-how-do-i-create-a-bot